parin225/Data-Visualization-Team-Project/README.md

 2. Within our Github repository "Data-Visualization-Team-Project" we created a MySQL file called "hiv_aids.sql" for you to download within your MySQL.
 PLease download this file and it will created the HIV_AIDS database that we are using within MySQL prior to running the following.

 ### Static/js/config.js-
-3. Within the **config.js** file located within Data-Visualization-Team-Project/static/js/config.js, change your API_key from www.mapbox.com after logging in.
+1. Within the **config.js** file located within Data-Visualization-Team-Project/static/js/config.js, change your API_key from www.mapbox.com after logging in.

+### app.py-
+1. Within the **app.py** file located within Data-Visualization-Team-Project, enter your SQL username and password where it says "Enter SQL Username" and "Enter SQL Password" in order to configure the SQL database.

 ## Welcome to our HIV Website